top of page

 Finnish Lapland is a breathtaking region located in the northernmost part of Finland, spanning across the Arctic Circle.
 The vast wilderness, pristine nature, and unique culture of the region makes it an absolute must visit!
 We chose to partner with Go North, a Dutch agency, offering unique trips to Northern Europe.
 Everything was well arranged and as they are specialized in the North, we got a lot of very interesting information to start our trip.
 (For example: what to pack, info about local nature and culture…)

-What to do in Finnish Lapland?
+What to do in the destination: Finnish Lapland?

 The natural beauty of Finnish Lapland is unparalleled.
 It is known for its vast forests, countless lakes, and rugged hills, which create a unique landscape that is perfect for outdoor activities such as hiking, fishing, and skiing.
 An extra bonus is the variety of wildlife such as reindeer, brown bears, and wolves.
 (We were lucky that during the winter season the bears were asleep.)